Birding Safari in Zambia

-Zambia is the ideal destination for a birding safari – one of the rarest birds in Africa, the Shoebill is found there.
-With over 700 species found throughout the diverse ecosystems, Zambia is a hot birding location and one of the best times for birding is just before the summer rains arrive when the local population is increased by the arrival of many migrant species.
+Zambia is the ideal destination for a birding safari – one of the rarest birds in Africa, the Shoebill, is found there.
+Zambia is a hot birding location with over 700 species found throughout the diverse ecosystems.
+One of the best times for birding safaris in Zambia is just before the summer rains arrive, when the arrival of many migrant species increases the local population.

 Most of the avifauna is found on the Central African Plateau as this region has a diversity of ecosystems.
-There are several hotspots, including Bangweulu Swamps, Lochinvar National Park, Bangweulu Swamps, the South Luangwa National Park and Kafue.
-Another great spot with a dam that attracts a wide array of species, is the Chimfunshi Wildlife Orphanage.
+Several hotspots include Bangweulu Swamps, Lochinvar National Park, the South Luangwa National Park, and Kafue.
+Another great spot with a dam that attracts a wide array of species is the Chimfunshi Wildlife Orphanage.

-Shoebill A canoeing safari offers a unique way to spot birds in Zambia.
+A canoeing safari offers a unique way to spot birds on safari in Zambia.
 Drift down the river with binoculars and a checklist in hand.
-Lots of excellent game sightings too.
-Choose from a tranquil upper Zambezi cruise just above the Victoria Falls, or for a wilder adventure paddle down the lower Zambezi with game parks close by.
+Expect lots of excellent game sightings too.
+Choose from a tranquil upper Zambezi cruise just above Victoria Falls, or paddle down the lower Zambezi with game parks close by for a wilder adventure.

-The Lochinvar National Park is reputedly one of the best places in the world to see water birds in great concentrations.
+The Lochinvar National Park is one of the best places in the world to see water birds in significant concentrations.
 Thousands arrive during the summer months when the rains occur.
-Although the park is accessible there are no serviced campsites, so you need to be completely self-reliant.
+Although the park is accessible, there are no serviced campsites, so you need to be completely self-reliant.

-It is a good place to see the endangered Wattle Crane, Greater and Lesser Flamingos and watch the daring acrobatics of the African Skimmers.
-There are numerous species of duck, including the Whistling Duck and Fulvous duck.
+It’s a great place to see the endangered Wattle Crane, Greater and Lesser Flamingos, and watch the daring acrobatics of the African Skimmers.
+There are numerous duck species, including the Whistling Duck and Fulvous duck.
 Additionally, there are many species of waders to delight as well.